mechinn/mechinn.github.io/resume.md

 - Primarily worked on large scale orchestration of backups and disaster recovery solution for our Teradata Data Warehouse.
 - Created common libraries for our team to use for consistent access to our password vault and automated alert ticketing.
 - Created various small automation scripts for maintenance or data extract, transforming, and loading (ETL).
-- Currently leading multiple projects, one of which is adding simplicity for users submitting metadata about objects to be backed up and copied to the DR system.
+- Lead a project adding simplicity for users submitting metadata about objects to be backed up and copied to the DR system.
 - Started the team's agile workflow process and educated support teams how to engage us with new ideas and bug reports.
+- Currently working on an individual project to meet audit requirements keeping inventory of linux users across 100+ servers without modifying SUSE's default Linux Pluggable Authentication Modules (PAM).
 - Throughout position involved in all phases of project life cycles: Design, Build, Test, Implementation, Support, and Maintenance.

 ### JPMorgan Chase & Co.
 Technology Program Analyst, July 2012 – July 2014